 As a soloist, Jesse was a prizewinner at the 2014 Myrna Brown Artist competition.
 She has performed at the Currents International New Media Festival and appeared as a soloist with the Albuquerque Philharmonic.
 Her solo debut with The Santa Fe Symphony was in 2016.
 Jesse is a regularly featured performer at the world-renowned Meow Wolf, an immersive art installation in Santa Fe.
 She was also a featured performer at the 2017 TEDxABQ conference and a solo performer at 2017 Gatas y Vatas, a feminist experimental music festival.
 In 2018, Jesse performed a show of contemporary works for solo flute as the character FluTeBot at the Albuquerque Museum in collaboration with the internationally published and exhibited photographer Nick Tauro, Jr. Tatum is described as “reliably excellent,” (Santa Fe New Mexican) “She is the music of the universe and cannot be contained,” (Meow Wolf) “the girl you wanna hear,” (Daniel Sharp, Powell Flutes).

 Jesse has collaborated with many composers and participated in numerous world, US, and New Mexico premieres of solo, chamber, orchestra and opera works.
 She has been a Featured Performer of Powell Flutes, and served multiple times as a Newly Published Music judge for the National Flute Association.

-Also a Licensed Masters Social Worker, Jesse has presented at the collegiate level on Music Performance Anxiety, and in 2017 served as the referral mental health therapist of The Santa Fe Opera.
+Also a Licensed Masters Social Worker, Jesse has lectured at the collegiate level on Music Performance Anxiety, and has served as the referral mental health therapist of the Santa Fe Opera.
 Her writings have been published in Flute Talk magazine.
-Jesse endeavors to bring the values of collaboration and authenticity to her work as a flutist.
+Jesse endeavors to bring the social work values of collaboration and authenticity to her work as a flutist.